Multi-wavelength observation of MAXI J1348$-$630 during the outburst in 2019: Discussion

-The emission in the mid energy region, i.e., in the ultraviolet and optical wavelength was significantly less as usually observed in X-ray binaries.
-This was probably due to the heavy extinction as dust and matters are accumulated around the system \citep{Zw91, Pa99}.
-Earlier, some multi-wavelength observations were performed in other sources to study the accretion phenomenon around them.
-The same nature of radio weak and X-ray strong, as observed in MAXI J1348--630 during April 2019 outburst, were also observed in GRS 1915+105 \citep{Ud02}, GX 339--4 \citep{Ca11} etc. In the study of a multi-wavelength campaign (April 2002) of the micro-quasar GRS 1915+105, \citet{Ud02} found that radio emissions from jets were relatively weak whereas the X-rays emitted from the disk were much stronger.
+The estimated ratio for MAXI J1348--630 is $\sim 1.5\times 10^{-12}$, which is lower than the typical value ($\sim 10^{-5}$) for radio-quiet quasars.
+This indicates that MAXI J1348--630 falls into the regime of ``radio-quiet''.
+During the quiescence, \citet{Car22} studied the radio and X-ray correlation and concluded that MAXI J1348--630 falls in the well-defined track for the black holes in the $L_{X}$ -- $L_{R}$ diagram.
+The results indicated that MAXI J1348--630 belongs to the standard ``radio-loud'' track during the quiescence.
+Misalignment of jets may be possible for the low radio emission from the source \citep{Mi19} during the outburst.
+In the multi-wavelength campaign on the black hole X-ray binary GRS 1915$+$105 (April 2002), it was found that radio emissions from jets were relatively weak, whereas the X-rays emitted from the disk were much stronger \citep{Ud02}.
+For GRS 1915$+$105, the ratio was found to be $\sim 10^{-7}$ \citep{Ud02}.
 The same nature of SED was observed in the LMXB GX 339--4 during the outburst of 2010 \citep{Ca11}.
-But during the broadband study of the HMXB SS 433, \citet{Ch05} noticed that source is remarkably strong in radio wavelength but with the increase in energy, the flux was drastically decreasing in the infra-red, optical, ultraviolet region and significantly less in X-ray.
+But during the broadband study of the HMXB SS 433, \citet{Ch05} noticed that the source was strong in radio wavelengths, but fluxes drastically decreased in the infra-red, optical, and ultraviolet regions, and significantly less in X-ray wavelengths.